-The 2004 Federal Budget proposed a new CCA class 46 with a rate of 30% for computer equipment bought after March 22, 2004.
+A new CCA class 45 with a rate of 45% has been established for computer equipment bought after March 22, 2004.
 The separate class election will not apply to this new class.
 If you elect to do so, computer equipment bought before 2005 can be included in class 10 at the 30% rate.
 It would then be eligible for the separate class election.